Skip to main content

 Why does beta-alanine cause tingling?

-The tingling (paresthesia) is caused by beta-alanine binding to sensory nerve receptors (MrgprD receptors) in the skin.
-It is completely harmless, temporary (lasting 60-90 minutes), and dose-dependent.
-You can minimize it by splitting your daily dose into smaller portions (0.8-1.6 g each) or using sustained-release formulations like CarnoSyn SR.
+The tingling (paresthesia) is caused by beta-alanine activating sensory neurons (Mas-related G protein-coupled receptors) in the skin.
+It is completely harmless and not related to the muscle-buffering effects.
+It can be reduced by splitting doses (0.8-1.6 g at a time) or using sustained-release formulations.

 How long does beta-alanine take to work?